sujaink/CI-CD/README.md

-# Reddit Clone App on the Kubernetes
+# ksndsknkn The  Reddit Clone App on the Kubernetes
 Test 200